How Much Should I Pay for Long-Term Care Insurance?

 As the population ages, people may believe that health insurance or the government will pay for their long-term care needs.
 Medicare only pays for long-term care needs under very specific circumstances and for a fairly short period of time (a maximum of 100 days).
 Health insurance typically does not cover the cost of basic care that may be needed due to prolonged illness, disease, or injury.
 As a result, many are investing in long-term care insurance to help with these potential expenses.

-, support, and services when the inevitable impact of aging or acquired disability gets to you.
-It includes custodial and personal care whenever and wherever you plan to receive care, be it in your own home, nursing facility or a community organization.
+Long-Term Care Insurance (LTCI) is different from traditional health insurance because it is designed to cover your long-term care needs, support, and services when the inevitable impact of aging or acquired disability gets to you.
+It includes custodial and personal care whenever and wherever you plan to receive care, be it in your own home, nursing facility, or a community organization.

 The Cost of Long Term Care

-According to The Genworth Cost of Care Survey in 2016, the costs of long term care services in US vary from state to state.
+According to The Genworth Cost of Care Survey in 2016, the costs of long-term care services in the U.S. vary from state to state.
 The averages are as follows:

 - Semi-Private Room in a Nursing Home: $225 a day or $6,750 a month